 3) Powder coating is eco-friendly

 The preparation of zinc requires much more energy than the preparation of powder paint.
 The application process takes a great deal of energy as well.
 The zinc has to be first heated in a pot at approximately 420°C to melt it.
-The object to be galvanised is then dipped into the melted alloy.
+The object to be galvanized is then dipped into the melted alloy.
 In powder painting, the object is heated up to 160°C. The paint sticks to the surface when the object is hot enough.

 To improve the eco-friendliness of our painting process, we switched over from spray painting to automated powder painting in 2013.
 Powder coating does not require the use of solvent substances, which improves our working conditions and reduces chemical discharges.
 The amount of paint waste was also significantly reduced.
 Furthermore, we use mechanical ball cleaning to clean steel surfaces, which produces less emissions than normal chemical cleaning.